jpluimers/GExperts/!Readme.txt

 4. call "__build_project.cmd"

-If I haven't made a mistake, this script should then compile a GExpertsXxx.dll to the folder "dlls" respectively.
+If I haven't made a mistake, this script should then compile a GExpertsXxx.dll to the folder "Binaries" respectively.

 Alternatively you can call "__build.cmd" in the root of the source tree followed by a Delphi version: